exposit/katamoiran/_posts/2016-08-24-terrain-generator.md

 <i> the blue square means nothing</i>
 </center>

 Step 1.
-Roll up a current terrain using base.py, making a note of the resulting seed.
+Roll up a current region using base.py, making a note of the resulting seed.
 You can go entirely random or select a starting seed and/or settlement density.
 There's other good information generated, too, like what's under the region, what type and how many ruins are present (with a little wiggle room for unknown ruins), and what type and how many settlements are present.

 The settlement levels use the naming scheme from the [d30 Sandbox Companion](http://www.drivethrurpg.com/product/124392/d30-Sandbox-Companion), more or less (numbers are not related; I realized there were charts for this stuff in d30 after I'd already written this and was too lazy to rewrite it from scratch -- plus it'd be overkill) and terrain types are generally matched to Scarlet Heroes.
 Also, you will need to interpret the results (or edit the script) -- heavy forest in a tropical climate is jungle, for example, or plains might be badlands or steppes or taiga (or lava fields or something really weird).